dsandor/datamatrix/README.md

 # Data Matrix

 A Go service that loads CSV files into an in-memory DuckDB database and provides an HTTP API for querying the data using SQL.
+The service includes effective date tracking for column values and a full trie-based file structure for data persistence.

 ## Requirements
 - Go 1.24.2 or later